v-vedantha/hwdl/README.md

+For people just looking at this test.py contains the simulators for the 4 intersection units we evaluate plot.py runs the simulations and generates plots.
+Just run ```python plots.py ```

 So the plan is
 1) We need to be able to simulate a really simple sparse matrix multiplication.
 Ideally this uses TEAAL or something.
 - Ok after testing, TEAAL is entirely unfeasable.
 Instead we need to come up with some way to argue that large matrices are useful.